David Kisner, Lead Pastor

 Pastor Justin married his high school sweetheart, Grace.
-They have 5 children: Cade, Caroline, Charlotte Levi, Wesley.
-Justin grew up with Washington Heights as his home church.
-After graduating from Dayton Christian, Justin started a journey that involved walking away from the church.
+They have 5 children: Cade, Caroline, Charlotte, Levi, and Wesley.
+Justin grew up with Washington Heights as his home church, but after graduating from Dayton Christian, he started a journey that involved walking away from the church.
 God used a desire for something more than a career in retail management to draw Justin and his family back to the church and into full time ministry.

 What's on your IPOD?
 Audio Adrenaline, Third Day, Newsboys, Bob Marley, Coldplay, Louis Armstrong, Jack Johnson, Yo-Yo Ma

-Hobbies/Interests/Passions Hanging with my kids, camping, hiking, canoeing, Wolverines football, Tigers baseball, Red Wings hockey
+Hobbies/Interests/Passions: Hanging with his kids, camping, hiking, canoeing, Wolverines football, Tigers baseball, Red Wings hockey

-Most Influential Book (Besides my Bible) A.W.
-Tozer's, Knowledge of the Holy literally life changing!
+Most Influential Book: (Besides his Bible) A.W.
+Tozer's, Knowledge of the Holy, literally life changing!